Addressing Addiction Risk Factors in Young People

 • Strong neighborhood attachment

 Despite this, prevention funding declined by more than a third for the decade ending 2019.
-With addiction and overdose rates on the rise, a greater investment in prevention is needed.
+With addiction and overdose rates on the rise, greater investment in prevention is needed.

 Prevention funding should be spent on programs that are effective and based on long-term research.